alecstem/REUWebsite/demonstration.md

 ### Test 2

 ## Results
-This is where you can view the table stastictics we found through our various test.
+This is where you can view the table statistics we found through our various tests.
 The computer specifications are an HP laptop with processor: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz 2.70 GHz, ram: 32.0 GB (31.7 GB usable), system type: 64-bit operating system, x64-based processor, graphics card: Intel iRISxe.
-Each test was also ran with a buffer size of 3m and our adapted A* algorithem.
+Each test was also run with a buffer size of 3m and our adapted A* algorithm.

 ### Table 1
 Seattle Testing : 137,479.904 square ft, without energy model and using euclidean distance.